ohscar/rmalloc/doc/paper/method.rst

 Data for use by Jeff, and other calculators, is collected by various tools in the benchmark tool.
 The types of data used are:

-* raw memtrace, from running unmodified applications
+* raw memtrace, from running unmodified applications in my modified Valgrind tool
 * ops file, by mapping memory access data to objects
 * locking ops file, as above, with lock/unlock operations in place
 * benchmark output, by running allocators against ops files